-According to a report released by the American Society of Plastic Surgeons, more than six million Americans received Botox or a Botox-like injection in 2014.
-In case that number doesn’t quite blow your mind, here’s one that will: that’s a 748% increase from the number of people who did it in 2000.
+According to a report released by the American Society of Plastic Surgeons, more than 5 million Botox procedures were performed in 2019.
+In case that number doesn’t quite blow your mind, here’s one that will: that’s a more-than 748 percent increase from the number of people who got Botox injections in 2000.
 Clearly, we’re willing to roll with the punches and go beyond our standard at-home skincare routine in the quest for wrinkle-less skin—but what if we didn’t have to?
-What if there was an ingredient that mimicked the effects of Botox that you could use at home, while you’re catching up on the latest episode of Game of Thrones?
+What if there was an ingredient that mimicked the effects of Botox that you could use at home, while you’re catching up on those Game of Thrones episodes you somehow missed?

 Enter: cone snail venom, the secret Botox alternative you haven’t heard of (yet).
 Also called snail venom conopeptide or MU-conotoxin, this synthetic ingredient mimics the effects of cone snail venom and relaxes facial muscles for an instant line-smoothing effect.
 Intrigued?
-We spoke with Jules Zecchino, former head of Research & Development at Estée Lauder and founder of new skincare brand Erasa, to find out all the details.
+We spoke with Jules Zecchino, former head of research & development at Estée Lauder and founder of skincare brand Erasa, to find out all the details.

 Keep scrolling to learn about this game-changing wrinkle-fighter!

 Zecchino says that the special neuropeptide found in cone snail venom acts to block NAV 1 receptors on your nerve endings that inhibit muscle contraction, and therefore relaxes wrinkles and expression lines.
-Dr. Peter Thomas Roth, whose Un-Wrinkle Fast-Acting Serum ($120) contains a 5% snail venom conopeptide, explains further: “Conotoxins stop nerve cells from communicating with each other, helping to relax underlying structures for natural feature rejuvenation,” he says.
+Dr. Peter Thomas Roth, celebrity dermatologist, explains further: “Conotoxins stop nerve cells from communicating with each other, helping to relax underlying structures for natural feature rejuvenation,” he says.
 “It helps relax underlying muscles without an anesthetic effect via a neuromuscular interaction at a controlled, targeted dose.”
 He notes that clinical studies have shown a significant reduction of visible wrinkles after just two hours.

-As for long term effects, the jury is still out—but it’s certainly not disappointing.
+As for long-term effects, the jury is still out—but the promise it shows is certainly not disappointing.
 “There aren’t yet any proven long-term benefits of this ingredient on its own,” Roth says.
 “However, some believe that we can ‘train’ our muscles to relax over time.
-The balance of [the Un-Wrinkle Fast-Acting Serum] is made with 45.5% active neuropeptides that do have long-term benefits, so there are cumulative benefits as an overall product.”
+The balance of [Peter Thomas Roth Un-Wrinkle Turbo Serum, $100] is made with 45.5 percent active neuropeptides that do have long-term benefits, so there are cumulative benefits as an overall product.”
 Zecchino is optimistic as well, saying, “Our philosophy is that just a little relaxation via our gentle topical approach allows the skin to start healing and repairing the damage accumulated over the years.”